asmape0104/easypz/README.md

+# EasyPZ as

+** This is an unofficial extension of EasyPZ by asmape0104.
+EasyPZ is originally provided by [michaschwab](https://www.npmjs.com/package/easypz)**

+## New Feature
+- CommonJS style export
+- Zoom speed adjustment
+- Rotate (Beta)

+The following is the original readme.

 # EasyPZ
 **Use this Javascript library to make your web visualization interactive via pan and zoom, for mobile and desktop!**